mlobstein/openhab-addons/bundles/org.openhab.binding.lacrosse/README.md

 After this setting is changed in the gateway all data transmitted will be re-directed to openHAB.
 Note that this also prevents any of these devices used with openHAB from using La Crosse's online services (lacrossealertsmobile.com).

-If you have any intention of using La Crosse's alerts service, you should register your station with La Crosse before using this binding.
+If you have any intention of using La Crosse's alerts service, you should register your weather station with La Crosse before using this binding.

 The routines used to allow communication with the gateway were adapted from [weewx-interceptor](https://github.com/matthewwall/weewx-interceptor) and translated into Java using GitHub Copilot.

-Most of the knowledge on how the GW1000U communicates was originally discussed here: <https://www.wxforum.net/index.php?topic=14299.0>.
+Most of the knowledge on how the GW1000U communicates was originally discussed here: <https://www.wxforum.net/index.php?topic=14299.0>

 ## Discovery